Silicon Valley Food Recovery

-Santa Clara County Food Recovery Steering Committee
+Santa Clara County Food Recovery Steering Committee - ongoing

 The Santa Clara County Food Recovery Steering Committee is made up of city and county officials, zero-waste professionals, nonprofits, corporate partners, and citizens focused on the sourcing and recovery of prepared food.
 Comparatively, partner Second Harvest Food Bank is focused on grocery food rescue.
 The Steering Committee concentrates on methods to recover prepared food and to stem waste through:

 - Capacity Building - facility needs and opportunities

 - Sustainable Funding - through franchise fees, contracts, and fundraising

 - Establishment of Criteria - for recipient organizations

 Joint Venture is leveraging existing relationships with nonprofits to maximize food recovery in Silicon Valley.
 Funded through the generosity of Wells Fargo, Joint Venture has been tasked with bringing together a Stakeholder Working Group to focus on prepared food recovery.
 With lessons learned through A La Carte, as well as Joint Venture’s ability to convene the appropriate stakeholders, Joint Venture will help other nonprofits increase efficiency and recover more food.
 Many nonprofits are active in the food recovery space, but coordination of efforts, sharing of resources, and better and more reliable communication is needed to bring the efforts of the smaller entities to scale, and to feed the growing population of those who are food insecure.
 State law 1383 will require food generators to donate 20 percent of their excess for human consumption by 2022 (2024 for some larger establishments).
 This mandate will increase donations significantly and Joint Venture plans to work with the nonprofit community to increase capacity.